-King Eadwig upset a large number of nobles and Dunstan, abbot of Glastonbury, who had been an adviser to King Eadred, when he disappeared during his coronation feast only to be found in a compromising position with a young woman and her mother.
+King Eadwig upset Dunstan, abbot of Glastonbury and a large number of nobles when he disappeared during his coronation feast.
+He was found in a compromising position with a young woman and her mother.
 Legend states that Dunstan had to drag him back to the coronation feast setting up a feud between the two that would last until Eadwig’s death.

 955 (After 23rd November)

-Eadwig removed many experienced nobles from his counsel.
-Dunstan was exiled, or exiled himself, to Flanders.
+Eadwig removed many experienced nobles from his council.

 The abbot Dunstan was exiled or exiled himself to Flanders.

 England was divided when Mercia and Northumbria refused to accept Eadwig’s rule.
 King Eadwig retained rule of Wessex while his brother Edgar ruled Mercia and Northumbria.
 Despite the division Eadwig continued to be referred to as King of the English.